voximity/OnePlat.DiceNotation/README.md

 ```

 ### Dice Rollers:
-Both of these options use the RandomDieRoller, which uses the .NET random class to produce the random dice rolls.
-There is also a ConstantDieRoller, which lets you create a roller that always returns the same value.
+Both of the usage options above use the RandomDieRoller, which uses the .NET random class to produce the random dice rolls.
+There is additional die rollers as of release 1.0.4 (ExtendedDieRoller library):
+* ConstantDieRoller - lets you create a roller that always returns the same value.
 This roller is great for testing features and expressions because the results will be consistent in your unit tests.
+* SecureRandomDieRoller - uses Cryptography API to create a more random number generator.
+* MathNetDieRoller - provides various strategies for random number generators to produce our die rolls.

 Finally, the library defines a IDieRoller interface that you can use to build your own custom die rollers.
-If the pseudo-random generation of the .NET Random class isn't good enough, you can override it with your own rolling implementation.
+If the random number generators in our libraries don't suffice, you can override it with your own rolling implementation.

 ### Samples:
 For more detailed examples on how to use the OnePlat.DiceNotation library, please review the following samples: